Autosomal Dominant Inheritance

-Sex chromosomes, which determine male or female gender
+Sex chromosomes, which determines male or female sex

 Autosomal inheritance of a gene means that the gene is located on one of the autosomes.
 This means that males and females are equally likely to inherit the gene.
 "Dominant" means that a single copy of the gene can cause a particular trait, such as brown eyes instead of blue eyes.
 When a parent has a dominant gene, there is at least a 50% chance that any child they have will also have the trait.